Opaax/MolkiProject/README.md

 meanwhile, I did, and yet not done:

 -Solo game (solo mean free for all)
-  - adding/removing the player
+1. adding/removing the player
-  - start game
+2. start the game
-  - count points and miss (WIP)
+3. count points and miss (WIP)
-  - Some UI effect
+4. Some UI effect

 -Team game
-  - I saw in the official rules there is a team game, I looking to develop this too
+  1. I saw in the official rules there is a team game, I looking to develop this too

 - Rules menu

 [![Watch the video](https://img.youtube.com/vi/w_tCY0sHXuw/maxresdefault.jpg)](https://youtu.be/w_tCY0sHXuw)